 It happens every school year.
 Whenever my students flip through the presidents’ portraits in the back pages of their textbooks, a question always arises: “Why is JFK looking down in his painting?”
 It’s a good question.
 If one looks at the presidents’ official portraits, it becomes very clear that Kennedy’s portrait is unique among the other portraits.
 But, why did the artist paint Kennedy in this pose?

 Over the many years of presidential portraits, it eventually became tradition to have the official presidential portrait painted after each president left office.
 So, after her husband’s death, Jackie Kennedy commissioned Aaron Shikler to paint the official portrait of John F. Kennedy.
-In an interview that appeared in a People magazine article, Shikler stated that Jackie gave him specific directions on painting her husband’s image.1 According to Shikler, Jackie said, “I don’t want him to look the way everybody else makes him look, with the bags under his eyes and that penetrating gaze.
+In an interview that appeared in People magazine, Shikler stated that Jackie gave him specific directions on painting her husband’s image.1 According to Shikler, Jackie said, “I don’t want him to look the way everybody else makes him look, with the bags under his eyes and that penetrating gaze.
 I’m tired of that image.”

 “I don’t want him to look the way everybody else makes him look…”